sunkarapk/vue-builder-webpack-plugin/README.md

 #### Options

-* `path`: The relative path to the folder which needs to be searched for to build vue files
+* `path`: Either absolute path or the relative path to the main project folder.
+Used to search for building vue files.

 ## Example